iritkatriel/peps/pep-066x.rst

 ========

-This PEP proposes that .pyc files should use a format that allows them to be loaded into memory and executed from without any decoding stage or mutation.
+This PEP proposes that .pyc files should use a format that allows them to be loaded into memory and executed without any decoding stage or mutation.
 This will allow faster loading of the code objects for a module, and should speed up loading time of modules considerably.

 Currently, loading a code object requires an unmarshalling phase.
 All names and constants must be unmarshalled, even if they are never used.
-In particular, code that is never run or only run in case of errors will load much faster as no preparatory unmarshalling phase will be required.
+In particular, code that is never run or only run in case of errors will load much faster with this PEP, as no preparatory unmarshalling phase will be required.

 Motivation
 ==========

-[Clearly explain why the existing language specification is inadequate to address the problem that the PEP solves.]
+Before any Python can be run, assuming it has been compiled to bytecode, it must unmarshalled from its pyc file.
+If a module is loaded repeatedly, as happens when running scripts, the cost of importing modules can become prohibitive.

+While much of the cost of loading a module is actually running code, the time spent to unmarshal the pyc is significant and largely wasted.
+Much code is never run, so any time spent unmarshalling it is entirely wasted.
+For code that is run, unmarshalling is just an inefficient way of creating objects that the main interpreter can do faster.

 Rationale
 =========

-[Describe why particular design decisions were made.]
+The design of this PEP is driven by two main observations:

+1. The unmarshalling code is just an interpreter to creat objects, and we already have a better one.
+2. Most of the data in a code object is fixed, and can be represented by tables that are immutable and can be shared.

+The data in the code object can be classified as either purely numeric (sizes, instructions, line numbers, etc.) or actual objects (names and constants).
+Packing the purely numeric data into a table is trivial, it the objects that need consideration.

+For objects that are not used, storing the data in tables is an obvious win.
+For objects that are used, they need to be created.
+For any object that we store as a constant, instead of unmarshalling that object, we can build it with the interpreter.
+This has several advantages:
+* The interpreter is faster.
+* There is no need to jump from unmarshalling code, to the interpreter and back again.
+* Objects can be created lazily, minimizing the work done.

 Specification